 - Stimulate, recognize, and reward clinical practice that demonstrates the principles of authentic occupational therapy; and

 - Stimulate, recognize and reward educational systems that support excellence in scholarship, research, and critical thinking (related to authentic OT) in its students and faculty.

 For example, we want to support educational systems which prepare students to:

 - Strive to attain the ideals of PTE; and

 - Stimulate research through a program of awards and mentorship.

 Pi Theta Epsilon began at the University of New Hampshire in the fall of 1958.
 In 1987, the American Student Committee of the Occupational Therapy Association (ASCOTA), now the Association of Student Delegates (ASD), surveyed existing chapters about standards to establish and maintain a national honor society.
 In 1988, the Board of Directors of the American Occupational Therapy Foundation agreed to provide sponsorship and assistance in achieving recognition as a national honor society.
 An advisory committee was established and an operating budget was provided to support Pi Theta Epsilon activities through 1994.
 Work was undertaken to increase the number of chapters, register a logo, and become recognized by the Association of College Honor Societies (ACHS).
 By March 1995, there were 43 operational chapters in the United States.
-In 2008, the AOTF Bylaws were amended to include the PTE president as a voting member of the Foundation Board of Directors.
-There are currently over 90 active chapters.
+In 2013, with the signing of Articles of Organization, PTE was established as an affiliate of the AOTF as the National Honor Society Affiliates, LLC.
+There are currently 142 active chapters.

-Pi Theta Epsilon is governed by a Constitution that is upheld by elected officers who constitute a national executive committee.
+Pi Theta Epsilon is governed by Bylaws that are upheld by elected officers who constitute the PTE Executive Committee.
 The annual meeting of chapter delegates is held at the AOTA Annual Conference.